Braithwell

 Braithwell is a village and civil parish in the Metropolitan Borough of Doncaster in South Yorkshire, England.
 It is about 1 mi north from Maltby and 3 mi south-east from Conisbrough.
 According to the 2001 Census the civil parish had a population of 1,056, increasing slightly to 1,060 at the 2011 Census.

+The name Braithwell derives from the Old English brādwella meaning 'broad well'.
+Brād was later replaced by the Old Norse breiðr.

 In 1289, the village obtained a Royal Charter entitling it to hold a weekly Tuesday market and an annual eight-day fair – an unusually long duration.
 These were long discontinued by a survey of 1652, but a cross shaft survives with an inscription in Norman French which translates as "Jesus, son of Mary, think upon the brother of our king, I beseech you".

 The Church of St James in the village is a Grade II* listed building.